Wij bieden jou

 has an impact from a disruption.
 There is a no blame culture, we roll up our sleeves and fix the problem.
 Afterwards we look back together to see where we can structurally improve.

 To maximize the customer impact, it is important that you:

 - Have a technical higher professional education or master's degree, preferably in Information Technology.

-- Have about 4-6 years of relevant work experience in which you have proven your added value in roles as DevOps Engineer and/or Incident Commander within a complex technology environment.
+- Have about 4-6 years of relevant work experience in which you have proven your added value in roles as an Incident Commander within a complex technology environment.

 - Have a (system) engineering mindset to solve technical problems and weak spots

 - Are used to working with time-critical deadlines, and able to evaluate and improve processes.

 - Have great communication skills in Dutch and English.